Who are the main contenders to be the next pope?

 Pizzaballa has spoken out against the Gaza war, rebuking both sides.
 In the early days of the war, he offered to exchange himself for child captives taken during Hamas’s attack on Israel on October 7, 2023.

-Pattenden said one critical factor the church will look at is age.
+Pattenden said that one critical factor the church will look at is age.
 Pizzaballa, at 60, is much younger than Pope Francis was when he was elected (76).
 That means, even if a strong contender, Pizzaballa’s age might not appeal to some voters.

 Cardinal Robert Sarah, 79